emb-riscv/specs-markdown/exceptions-and-interrupts.md

 - <-- original `sp` (`spt` or `spm`)
 - (optional padding)
-- `status` (CSR, the current mode when the exception/interrupt occured)
+- `status` (CSR, the current mode when the exception/interrupt occurred)
 - `pc` (the next address to return from the exception/interrupt)
 - `x31/t6`
 - `x30/t5`